umputun/secrets/README.md

 ## How safe is this thing?

-- it doesn't keep anything on disk in any form
+- it doesn't keep your original message or pin anythere, but encrypts message with hashed pin
-- it doesn't keep your original message or pin in memory, but encrypts message with pin and hashes pin
+- it doesn't keep anything on disk in any form (in case of InMemory engine)
 - it doesn't keep any sensitive info in any logs
 - as soon as message read or expired it will be deleted and destoryed completely
-- in order to steal your message bad guys will need acces to the link as well as pin code
+- in order to steal your message bad guys will need acces to your link as well as pin code

 ## Install Secrets